deliveroo/deliveroo.engineering/sustainable-testing.md

   [`spec/support/rack_test`](https://github.com/HouseTrip/routemaster/blob/master/spec/support/rack_test.rb)
   to add the requisite methods to the RSpec DSL.
 - in an API test, load `spec/support/webmock` to stub out external API calls.

+[`spec_requirer`](https://github.com/HouseTrip/spec_requirer) is a good way to simplify loading just what you need for a readable syntax.

 ## Running the whole suite quickly